ordina-jworks/ordina-jworks.github.io/_posts/2020-02-17-Combining-MongoDB-and-AWS-Lambda.md

 Accept this peering request!

 Now you have to update your routing tables.
 AWS will also ask you `Do you want to update your routing tables` when you accept the peering request.
+Click `Modify my route tables now`.
 We will deploy our Lambda Functions in the public subnet of our VPC.
 So we want to modify the route table that is associated with that subnet.
 You can recognize that route table because it has an **explicit subnet association**.